StephanGocht/VeriPB/README.rst

 WARNING
 =======
-The current version only uses fixed bitwdith integers and does not contain code for catching overflows.
+The current default setting only uses fixed bitwdith integers and does not contain code for catching overflows.
 This means that trying to verify proofs that contain or result in large numbers leads to undefined behaviour.
+If you need to use large coefficients, you can try the ``--arbitraryPrecision`` option.

 ATTENTION
 =========